News

 Now the question becomes, “How do we go from a successful mid-sized company to a large-scale business enterprise?”

 First, understand that transitioning from a mid-sized to a large-scale lab presents new obstacles.
-Next, consider these key strategies as you start strategizing the next steps.
+Next, consider these key strategies as you begin strategizing the next steps.

 Avoid Decision Paralysis

 As a smaller operation, decisions likely involve input from all stakeholders.
-While engagement is important, it can sometimes lead to decision paralysis when consensus is difficult to reach.
+While engagement is important, it can sometimes lead to decision paralysis when consensus is difficult.

-Ron Ashkenas, in his Harvard Business Review article “Leading a Midsize Business Through Change,” emphasizes the key issue isn’t how many people are involved but how they are involved.
+Ron Ashkenas, in his Harvard Business Review article “Leading a Midsize Business Through Change,” emphasizes that the key issue isn’t the number of people involved but how they are involved.
 He suggests a small and trusted leadership team, such as the CEO and key executives, make core decisions.
 After reaching a decision, the broader team should focus on communication and implementation.
 Following this approach can streamline decision-making and prevent delays.

 Guiding Principles for Managing Change